Purpose: Suggest criteria for selecting candidates. Keep track of major decisions and alignment with the non-partisan political platform.

 - Were there any unexpected expenses passed on to county taxpayers?

-- Does the public think that the steel truss highway bridges are contributing to the county aesthetics?
+- Does the public think that the steel truss highway bridges are contributing to the aesthetics of the county?

 Finance and Operations – County Comprehensive Financial Plan (2016-21)